Minnesota Twins (2-1) at Detroit Tigers (2-1)

 MLB Baseball: Tuesday, April 6, 2021 at 1:10 pm (Comerica Park)

 J.A.
 Happ (0-0) (0.00) vs. Casey Mize (0-0) (0.00)

 The Line: Detroit Tigers +130 / Minnesota Twins -155 --- Over/Under: 9 Click to Get Latest Betting Odds

 The Minnesota Twins and the Detroit Tigers meet Tuesday in MLB action from Comerica Park.

-This will be the final installment of a three-game set between these teams.
-Minnesota won Monday 15-6, then in the Tuesday game Detroit got revenge with an extra-innings victory.
+This will be game two in a three-game set between these teams this week.
+In Monday’s series opener, Minnesota posted a huge nine-run victory.
 Check back all season long for free MLB picks at Sports Chat Place.

 Minnesota lost their Opening Day matchup against the Brewers, but came back to beat Milwaukee in the next two games.
 On Monday against the Tigers, Minnesota posted five runs in both the second and fifth innings during a 15-6 blowout win.
 Nelson Cruz notched three hits, three runs and five RBI in that one.

 For the Tuesday starting pitcher role, the Twins will send out JA Happ.
 Last year with the Yankees, Happ was 2-2 over nine starts with a 3.47 ERA and 42 Ks in 49.1 innings.
 Happ had a positive virus test earlier this year but appears ready to get the season going.

 Over on the Tigers’ side, they managed a pair of wins in their first two games, but fell to the Indians on Sunday.
 In Monday’s series opener versus the Twins, Detroit was down 11-0 in the fifth inning and couldn’t get anywhere close afterward.
 Akil Baddoo led the team with two hits and four RBI.